8 Timeless Analytics Resources

 2. Andrew Chen’s Blog

-Andrew Chen’s blog has been one of the best sources for information on using analytics to grow and retain an audience for years.
+Andrew Chen’s has been one of the best sources for information on using analytics to grow and retain an audience for years.
 Eric Ries called it “one of the best entrepreneurship blogs of all time.”
 During the decade he’s been writing his blog, he’s been an advisor to companies like Dropbox, ZenPayroll, AngelList and Product Hunt.
 Most recently, he’s been working on the Growth team at Uber.
 He’s a serious growth pro and it shows—he was also one of the very first people to understand and see the rise of the “growth hacker” as a serious startup position:

 2_andrew-chen-blog